Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/API/API-Only.md

 ## Step 1: Security Credentials

 A [credentials](?path=docs/Resources/API-Documents/Payments_VAS/Credentials.md) request is required to obtain the client `asymmetricEncryptionAlgorithm`, `accessToken`, `sessionId`, 'keyId', and `publicKey`.
-These will be used to create the [`encryption data`](#step-2-encryption) required in the offline payment request and `sessionId` required in the [charges or tokens request](#step-4-submit-request).
+These will be used to create the [encryption data](#step-2-encryption) required in the offline payment request and `sessionId` required in the [charges or tokens request](#step-4-submit-request).

 ---

 ## Step 2: Encryption

 The card data is encypted using Base64 RSA Multi-Use Public Key.
-Once [`encryption`](?path+docs/Online-Mobile-Digital/Secure-Data-Capture/Multi-Use-Public-Key/Multi-Use-Public-Key-Encryption.md) the `encryptionBlock` and `encyptionBlockFields` are used in the card capture request.
+Once [encryption](?path+docs/Online-Mobile-Digital/Secure-Data-Capture/Multi-Use-Public-Key/Multi-Use-Public-Key-Encryption.md) is performed, the `encryptionBlock` and `encyptionBlockFields` are used in the card capture request.

 ---

 ## Step 3: Submit Card Capture Request

-The encrypted data is securely submitted to Commerce Hub, using API-key is validated, where it persisted and linked to the `sessionId` generated in step 1.
+The encrypted data is securely submitted to Commerce Hub using API-key validation, where it is persisted and linked to the `sessionId` generated in step 1.

 ### Minimum Requirements